nikhilraju/nikhilraju.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-<p>A Data Scientist who believes good software engineering practices are essential for success in any machine learning project.
-Looking for accelerated learning and growth opportunities where I can be a multiplier.</p>
+<p>A Data Scientist passionate about software engineering, deep learning, and natural language processing.
+Over 6 years of experience in tackling real-world business problems at AI startups and developing innovative solutions to problems that cut across several domains.
+Looking for accelerated growth opportunities where I can be a multiplier.</p>

 <h2>Skills</h2>